internetguru/laravel-feedback/README.md

 ## Field items

 - `name` (required)\
   Field name.
-Supported values include: fullname, email, message, phone.
+Supported values include: `fullname`, `email`, `message`, `phone`.

 - `required` (optional)\
   Whether the field is required (false by default).

 - `label` (optional)\
   Custom label displayed for the field.
 If omitted, a reasonable label is generated.
 For duplicate names, labels will auto-increment when omitted, e.g. Email 1, Email 2.

+**Note:** When an authenticated user opens the form, the first `email` field is automatically prefilled with the user's email address, and the first `fullname` field is automatically prefilled with the user's name.

 ## Submission behavior